About Gregory Burgess | Gregory Burgess for Congress | CA-2

 Why I’m Running

-I grew up on that land.
 My mother’s ethic of refusing to look away when something is wrong lives in me.
-So I acted: a 25-category FOIA request, a formal Inspector General complaint, the Right of Return Act, and letters to nearly 1,000 West Marin residents.
+So I acted: a 25-category FOIA request, a formal DOI Inspector General complaint, the Right of Return Act, and letters to nearly 1,000 West Marin residents.
 Not after winning — before asking for a single vote.

-Now I’m bringing 38 drafted bills to Congress — covering wildfire insurance, housing justice, federal lands accountability, workers’ rights, healthcare, fisheries, tribal co-management, and more.
+The 38 bills cover every problem CA-2 faces: wildfire insurance, housing justice, rural healthcare, federal lands accountability, workers’ rights, fisheries, tribal co-management, tax fairness, and foreign policy.
 Every bill has a constitutional authority statement, a spending cap, and a plan to pay for it.
 That’s what “Show Your Work” actually means.

 Read my bills at gregoryburgessforcongress.com.
 I humbly ask for your vote.